2010 Japanese Grand Prix: Background

 The 2010 Japanese Grand Prix was the 16th of 19 single seater motor races of the 2010 Formula One World Championship, and the 26th running of the event as part of the Formula One World Championship.
 It was held at the 18-turn 5.807 km clockwise Suzuka Circuit in Suzuka, Mie on 10 October.
 Tyre supplier Bridgestone provided four types of tyres to the race; two dry compounds (soft green-banded "options" and hard "primes") and wet-weather compounds (intermediate and full wet green-line central groove banded tyre).

 For the 2010 race, a 25 mm kerb was installed in place of an existing kerb and green concrete sections at the exits to the Denger 1 and Spoon corners were each elongated by 20 m.
 Two layers of artificial grass laid on the outside of the Spoon corner was extended with another layer of artificial grass laid behind the kerbing to the exit of the Casio Triangle chicane, extending its overall length by more than 20 m.
 Conveyor belts were retrofitted to the front of tyre walls that had previously lacked them.

-Pre-race, Red Bull driver Mark Webber led the World Drivers' Championship with 202 points; ahead of the second-placed Fernando Alonso of Ferrari with 191 points.
-McLaren's Lewis Hamilton held third with 182 points, Webber's teammate Sebastian Vettel was fourth with 181 points and Hamilton's teammate Jenson Button placed fifth with 177 points.
-Red Bull led the World Constructors' Championship with 383 points; McLaren and Ferrari were second and third with 359 and 319 points, respectively.
-With 168 points, Mercedes in fourth had 35 more points than Renault in fifth.
+Pre-race, Red Bull driver Mark Webber led the World Drivers' Championship with 202 championship points; ahead of the second-placed Fernando Alonso of Ferrari with 191 championship points.
+McLaren's Lewis Hamilton held third with 182 championship points, Webber's teammate Sebastian Vettel was fourth with 181 championship points and Hamilton's teammate Jenson Button placed fifth with 177 championship points.
+Red Bull led the World Constructors' Championship with 383 championship points; McLaren and Ferrari were second and third with 359 and 319 championship points, respectively.
+With 168 championship points, Mercedes in fourth had 35 more championship points than Renault in fifth.

 Sakon Yamamoto returned to Hispania Racing for the Grand Prix in place of Christian Klien.

-Alonso had won the preceding Italian and to be eleven points behind Webber and said the season's final four rounds would challenge him mentally believing a top-three result and figuring his championship position in Abu Dhabi was vital.
+Alonso had won the preceding Italian and to be eleven championship points behind Webber and said the season's final four rounds would challenge him mentally believing a top-three result and figuring his championship position in Abu Dhabi was vital.
 Webber admitted Ferrari's recent form had given them momentum but felt Red Bull would be competitive in Japan, saying they needed to extract performance.
 His teammate Vettel said he felt he could win the title and noted the importance of finishing races and driver optimisation.
 He acknowledged Red Bull's car was suited to the Suzuka Circuit and said his focus would be on the Japanese round.
 Hamilton, who was intrigued to learn he remained in the championship battle after failing to finish the previous two Grands Prix, sought a victory duel in Japan and hoped for a marked improvement.
-His teammate Button said he acknowledged a potential championship win even though he was 25 points behind Webber and felt the Suzuka Circuit where he had not achieved a race victory suited his driving style.
+His teammate Button said he acknowledged a potential championship win even though he was 25 championship points behind Webber and felt the Suzuka Circuit where he had not achieved a race victory suited his driving style.